Shopping Links

 The plot is reasonably good, if about as classic as they come (which is to be expected in Lupin III movies).
 It tends toward the lighter end of the Lupin III spectrum; more violent, but about the same mood as Castle of Cagliostro.
 The characters, as always, are likable, including the newcomers.
 And, true to form, there is plenty of action, all of which is fun and at least reasonably exciting.

-Probably the most distinctive feature of Twilight Gemini relative to a "standard" Lupin III movie (if such a beast even exists) is that while it's very lighthearted throughout, it's also rather sexually charged (we actually get to see some of the physical end of Lupin and Fujiko's rather tumultuous relationship).
-It's also a little heavy on the gratuitous nudity, but it's far from the only entry in the series to have done that (heck, the original comics had more flesh and hanky-panky on display than any of the films to date).
+Probably the most distinctive feature of Twilight Gemini relative to a "standard" Lupin III movie (if such a beast even exists) is that while it's very lighthearted throughout, it's also rather sexually charged.
+We actually get to see some of the physical end of Lupin and Fujiko's rather tumultuous relationship, and it's a little heavy on the gratuitous nudity.
+Of course, it's far from the only entry in the series to go that route (heck, the original comics had more flesh and hanky-panky on display than any of the films to date).

-It hardly even bears noting with a Lupin III movie, but the voice cast is great, as usual--all the same voices, and just as distinct and lovable as always.
-Being that this is a newer movie, Lupin is voiced by Kanichi Kurita rather than Yasuo Yamada (who died in 1995), but even though this is one of the earlier roles of the replacement, he does an admirable job as the voice that just can't be replaced.
-He, Jegan, and Zennigata are the main reason I feel that if it's dubbed, it's just not Lupin III.
+It hardly even bears noting with a Lupin III movie, but the voice cast is great--all the same voices, as distinctive and lovable as always.
+Being that this is a newer movie, Lupin is voiced by Kanichi Kurita rather than the late Yasuo Yamada, but even though this is one of Kurita's earlier performances he does an admirable job as the voice that just can't be replaced.
+He, Jigen, and Zennigata are the main reason I feel that if it's dubbed, it's just not Lupin III.

 In all, an enjoyable romp in the light, action-oriented (and Fujiko-fanservice-heavy) end of the Lupin III continuum.
 Not a particular standout in the series, but plenty of fun for fans.